Susan Jaffe

 Susan Jaffe (born 1962) is an American ballet dancer and arts administrator.
 She is currently the artistic director of the American Ballet Theatre, where she had danced for 22 years and held the rank of principal dancer.
-She previously served as the dean of the School of Dance at the University of North Carolina School of the Arts and the artistic director of Pittsburgh Ballet Theatre. and the American Ballet Theatre.
+She previously served as the dean of the School of Dance at the University of North Carolina School of the Arts and the artistic director of Pittsburgh Ballet Theatre.

 Career

 Jaffe studied ballet at the Maryland Youth Ballet, the School of American Ballet, and the American Ballet Theatre (ABT) School.